SuhailLoya/tp/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `seedu.careconnect.commons` package.
+Classes used by multiple components are in the `careconnect.commons` package.

 --------------------------------------------------------------------------------------------------------------------